jenyss/idea-novelty-evaluator/README.md

 - Create a .env file with your API keys:
   - PERPLEXITY_SONAR_API_KEY=your_key
   - OPENAI_API_KEY=your_key
-- Run the notebook cells.
-The required dependencies are installed at the beginning of the notebook.
+- Ask about your idea in the last notebook cell, then either run the notebook cells one by one or choose **Run All Cells** from the **Run** menu.

 **Perplexity model configuration**